AaronTHCheung/weekdaytime/README.md

     evaluates to True if and only if ```visit_period``` is within ```available_period```.
 - Manipulate period objects with bitwise operators (```|, &, ~, ^```)
 - Convert period string into a period object, and vise versa (e.g., `'09:00~15:00,17:00~21:00;15:00~02:00(Fri,Sat)'`)
+- (*New in version 0.1.0*) A period can be instantiated with JSON dictionary obtained as the ```opening_hours/periods``` field in a Google Maps Places (Details) API response (https://developers.google.com/maps/documentation/places/web-service/details#PlaceOpeningHours)

 ## Installation
 1. Python version must not be less than 3.6.